John “Rocky” Barrett

 Upcoming CPN Elders’ Potlucks

-The dates for the next two Elder Potlucks held in CPN Community Center in Rossville at noon are:
+Dates for the next two Elder potlucks held in Rossville at noon are:

 Come join us and bring your favorite side dish or dessert.
-If you plan to attend, please RSVP to Tracy or Brenda at 785-584-6171.
+Please RSVP to Tracy at 785-584-6171.

 Megwetch (Thank you),